Peppermint Dream Pie

 - Put leaves on a wax or parchment paper-lined tray and put tray into refrigerator for about 20 minutes until chocolate hardens.

-- When you are ready to decorate the pie, carefully peel off leaf from chocolate.
+- When you are ready to decorate the pie, carefully peel leaves from chocolate.
 Try not to handle chocolate too much, as warmth from your fingers will melt chocolate.
-Enjoy!

 Featured recipe in the December 2010 issue of Southern Living, Bon Appetit and Family Circle and in December 2010 newspaper free-standing insert.